KCDC-2023-Spring-Workshop/docs/03_Web.md

 HTTP defines a set of request methods to indicate the desired action to be performed for a given resource.
 Although they can also be nouns, these request methods are sometimes referred to as HTTP verbs.
 Each of them implements a different semantic, but some common features are shared by a group of them: e.g. a request method can be safe, idempotent, or cacheable.

-GET
-The GET method requests a representation of the specified resource.
+- **GET**: The GET method requests a representation of the specified resource.
 Requests using GET should only retrieve data.

-HEAD
-The HEAD method asks for a response identical to a GET request, but without the response body.
+- **HEAD**: The HEAD method asks for a response identical to a GET request, but without the response body.

-POST
-The POST method submits an entity to the specified resource, often causing a change in state or side effects on the server.
+- **POST**: The POST method submits an entity to the specified resource, often causing a change in state or side effects on the server.

-PUT
-The PUT method replaces all current representations of the target resource with the request payload.
+- **PUT**: The PUT method replaces all current representations of the target resource with the request payload.

-DELETE
-The DELETE method deletes the specified resource.
+- **DELETE**: The DELETE method deletes the specified resource.

-CONNECT
-The CONNECT method establishes a tunnel to the server identified by the target resource.

-OPTIONS
-The OPTIONS method describes the communication options for the target resource.

-TRACE
-The TRACE method performs a message loop-back test along the path to the target resource.

-PATCH
-The PATCH method applies partial modifications to a resource.

 ### HTTP Response Status Codes